 - Soak Lentils too: Lentils require 2 hours of soaking.
 If in hurry soak in warm water for 30 minutes.

 - Cook wheat and lentil until mushy: This is important regardless of the cooking time make sure the grains are super soft before you blend it.
-This will give the haleem a good texture.
+This will give the haleem a homogenised texture.

 Hungry for more, check these!